HDR Candidature Management

 All candidates are required to participate in the Annual Progress Report during each year of enrolment.
 Candidates will also be required to participate in Interim Progress Reports where they meet conditions outlined in the Candidature Management Policy.

-Notification of Progress Reports are sent to the students preferred email address as indicated in the student management system.
+Notification of Progress Reports are sent to the students Federation University email address.

 Timeline: Preparation and submission of APRs will occur every 12 months during July / August.
 Candidates have four weeks to complete the survey.
 Supervisors will have two weeks to confirm and respond to candidates’ APRs.